TosiDrop/airdrop-cardano/server/README.md

 }
 ```

-### Get transaction
+### Get transactions
-In a multi-transaction airdrop, once the first transaction was adopted, the `/api/v0/submit` GET endpoint will be used to generate the next airdrop transactions.
+In a multi-transaction airdrop, once the first transaction was adopted, the `/api/v0/get_transactions` GET endpoint will be used to generate the airdrop transactions.
+It will return the list of transactions required for the airdrop to be performed.
+The transactions must be signed by the front-end and sent to the `/api/v0/submit` endpoint one by one.
+It is not required to make pause between transactions.
-It can be used after the "status" in the `/api/v0/aidrop_status` changes to "utxo transaction adopted".
+It can be used only after the "status" in the `/api/v0/aidrop_status` changes to "utxo transaction adopted".

 ```json
 {